Murdocke23/Coursera-JHDataScience-MachineLearning-MDT/README.md

 * pml-testing_csv:a smaller set to use for final model prediction

+The assignment is to develop a machine-learning-based model that will predict the method of execution for an exercise.

 The R Markdown file is for processing the data, developing a model, and producing an output file via knitr.
 The HTML file is the output from that file.